Akhlaque03/Food-Delivery-Time-Prediction/README.md

 ---

-## Feature Importance
+##  Feature Importance Analysis

-The final LightGBM model was also analyzed to identify the features contributing most strongly to its predictions.
+To understand which factors contributed most to delivery-time prediction, feature importance analysis was performed using the final **LightGBM Tuned** model.

+The analysis helps identify the operational factors that have the strongest influence on delivery-time estimation.

-### Top Features
+### Top Important Features

 | Feature                       | Importance |
 | ----------------------------- | ---------: |